neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PropertyMapping.rst

 are automatically found in the resolving process.
 There are four API methods in each ``TypeConverter`` which influence the resolving process:

+``getSupportedSourceTypes()``
-* ``getSupportedSourceTypes()``: returns an array of simple types which are understood as source type by this type converter
+  Returns an array of simple types which are understood as source type by this type converter.

+``getSupportedTargetType()``
-* ``getSupportedTargetType()``: The target type this type converter can convert into.
+  The target type this type converter can convert into.
 Can be either a simple type, or a class name.

+``getPriority()``
-* ``getPriority()``: If two type converters have the same source and target type, precedence is given to the one with higher priority.
+  If two type converters have the same source and target type, precedence is given to the one with higher priority.
 All standard TypeConverters have a priority lower than 100.

+``canConvertFrom($source, $targetType)``
-* ``canConvertFrom($source, $targetType)`` is called as last check, when source and target types fit together.
+  Is called as last check, when source and target types fit together.
 Here, the TypeConverter can implement runtime constraints to decide whether it can do the conversion.

 When a type converter has to be found, the following algorithm is applied: